uwcse440/web-cse440-wi20/angular-workspace/src/app/assignments/assignment2/assignment2.component.content.md

   describe the steps you have already taken to gain access and your plans to recover if you are unable to gain access.
   Indicate when you will be conducting your design research, being as specific as possible.

 In another paragraph, describe the __specific design research methods__ you will use to engage with and learn from these people.
-The most common method used is contextual inquiry with three participants.
+A typical expected method would be contextual inquiry with three participants.
 However,  we encourage you to propose alternative or additional design research methods according to your needs.
 Please be as specific as possible, providing relevant details for you proposed methods.
 For example:

 - If you propose contextual inquiries, discuss current behaviors you want to observe and your planned focus.
 - If you propose interviews, discuss the types of questions you plan to explore.